Skip to content

 study.queue

-• study.queue:destinations() — Distinct destination AE titles for this study (string array).
+• study.queue:destinations() — distinct destination AE titles

-• study.queue:modalities() — Distinct modalities for this study (string array).
+• study.queue:modalities() — distinct modalities

 lua

-if newCount > 1 then
+if study.queue:countByState('New') > 1 then

-error('retry: waiting for study to complete (' .. newCount .. ' images pending)')
+error('retry: waiting for study to complete')

 end